gromacs/gromacs/docs/dev-manual/gmxtree.rst

 The checks are run as part of a single ``check-source`` target, but are described in separate sections below.
 In addition to printing the issues to ``stderr``, the script also writes them into ``docs/doxygen/check-source.log`` for later inspection.
-Jenkins runs the checks as part of the Documentation job, and the build is marked unstable if any issues are found.
+CI runs the checks as part of all pipelines and CI will fail if any issues are found.

 For correct functionality, the scripts depend on correct usage of Doxygen annotations described in :doc:`doxygen`, in particular the visibility and